How to Invest in Beyond Meat

 M1 Finance

-M1 Finance is a unique hybrid DIY brokerage and robo-advisor.
+M1 Finance is a unique hybrid self-directed brokerage and automated investing.
 You choose your own stocks and build your own portfolio.
-Then M1 will automatically manage it for you at no cost.
+Then M1 will automate your strategy at no cost.
 It also supports fractional shares.
 The minimum to start is $100.

 Stash Invest